 UPDATE: The iConference 2016 submission period has ended.
 All submissions are now in review, and decisions will be announced by mid-November.
 Registration is scheduled to officially open at that time.
 See our timeline belown.

-Click here for a pdf of the iConference 2016 Call for Participation; we encourage you to distribute it widely.
+Click here for a pdf of the iConference 2016 Call for Participation.

 iConference 2016 takes place Sunday, March 20 through Wednesday, March 23, 2016, in historic Philadelphia, Pennsylvania, USA.
 This year’s theme of “Partnership with Society” examines the dynamic, evolving role of information science and today’s iSchool movement, and the benefits to society.
 The conference includes peer-reviewed Papers, Posters, Workshops, Sessions for Interaction and Engagement, and iSchools Doctoral Dissertation Award, all interspersed with multiple opportunities for networking.
 Early career and next generation researchers can engage in the Doctoral Student Colloquium, Early Career Colloquium, and Undergraduate Student Showcase.

 The iConference brings together scholars and researchers addressing critical information issues in contemporary society.
 The iConference pushes the boundaries of information studies, explores core concepts and ideas, and creates new technological and conceptual configurations—all shaping interdisciplinary discourses.

 iConference 2016 is hosted by Drexel University’s College of Computing & Informatics.
 Our conference venue, Loews Philadelphia Hotel, is located in Philadelphia’s bustling center city.
 The historic 33-story building is hailed as America’s first skyscraper, and is in easy walking distance of the Liberty Bell and Independence Hall, birthplace of the United States Constitution.
 Other nearby attractions include the Rodin Museum and the Philadelphia Art Museum.